uni4online/opensis-docker/README.md

 ### OpenSIS Docker Image based on Debian LAMP

-This is a working docker image for [OpenSIS Responsive Design](https://github.com/OS4ED/openSIS-Responsive-Design) based on Debian and using Apache2 and mariadb.
+This is a working docker image for [OpenSIS Responsive Design](https://github.com/OS4ED/openSIS-Responsive-Design) based on Debian and using Apache2.

-Initial credentials for the DB are user  `sisadmin` password `sisadmin`

 ## Build Instructions